Research Policy Handbook

 1. Introduction

 Over the past decade, questions have been raised by professional, consumer, and governmental groups about whether clinical treatments are adequately tested in various populations that are the recipients of such therapies.
-In terms of drug development, the FDA began to consider information available pertaining to the safety and effectiveness of drugs for women and subpopulations such as the elderly and diverse racial groups.
+In terms of drug development, the FDA began to consider information available pertaining to the safety and effectiveness of drugs for people of child-bearing potential and subpopulations such as the elderly and diverse racial groups.
 In 1988, the Agency issued a guideline that called for safety and efficacy profiles for these groups as part of new drug applications (NDAs).
 (FDA Guideline for the Format and Content of the Clinical and Statistical Sections of New Drug Applications, 1988).
-Then in 1993, following broad public discussion about participation of women in clinical trials, FDA issued a new guideline that eliminated the restriction on participation of women with childbearing potential from all phases of drug trials.
-It detailed procedures to minimize the risks of pregnancy in women participants such as contraceptive counseling, pregnancy tests, timing of short term studies in relation to the menstrual cycle, and the process of informed consent.
+Then in 1993, following broad public discussion about participation of women in clinical trials, FDA issued a new guideline that eliminated the restriction on participation of people with childbearing potential from all phases of drug trials.
+It detailed procedures to minimize the risks of pregnancy in participants such as contraceptive counseling, pregnancy tests, timing of short term studies in relation to the menstrual cycle, and the process of informed consent.

-The guideline underscored that while FDA remained involved in general risk/benefit determinations for subjects entering various phases of clinical trials, initial determinations about whether fetal risk is adequately addressed are properly left to patients, physicians, local IRBs, and study sponsors.
+The guideline underscored that while FDA remained involved in general risk/benefit determinations for participants entering various phases of clinical trials, initial determinations about whether fetal risk is adequately addressed are properly left to patients, physicians, local IRBs, and study sponsors.
 The new guideline also called for gender analyses with special attention to factors affecting pharmacokinetics, e.g. the role of the menstrual cycle and exogenous hormone therapy in relation to the drug, as well as the influence of the drug on oral contraceptives.

 Significant portions of the text below are presented verbatim as published in the Code of Federal Regulations and the Federal Register.

-2. Pregnant Women as Human Research Subjects
+2. Pregnant People as Human Research Participants

 "No pregnant woman may be involved as a subject in a human clinical research project unless (1) the purpose of the research is to meet the health needs of the mother and the fetus will be placed at risk only to the minimum extent necessary to meet such needs, or (2) the risk to the fetus is minimal. {Research involving the use of pregnant women as subjects} may be conducted only if the mother and father are legally competent and have given their informed consent after having been fully informed regarding possible impact on the fetus, except that the father's informed consent need not be secured if (1) the purpose of the research is to meet the health needs of the mother; (2) his identity or whereabouts cannot reasonably be ascertained; (3) he is not reasonably available; or (4) the pregnancy resulted from rape."
 (45 CFR 46.207)